-Applications from summer born children who initially started reception a year later than normal and who remain educated out of year group, will automatically be accepted and processed as "out of year group" when the child moves to another community or voluntary controlled school, for example from an infant to junior school or through the secondary transfer process.
+Applications from summer born children who initially started reception a year later than normal and who remain educated out of year group, will automatically be accepted and processed as "out of year group" when the child moves to another school, for example from an infant to junior school or through the secondary transfer process.

-For all other out of year group applications to community and voluntary controlled schools, the county council. as the relevant admission authority through a panel process, will decide whether the application will be accepted on the basis of the information submitted.
+The county council. as the relevant admission authority on behalf of the schools through a panel process, will decide whether the application will be accepted on the basis of the information submitted.
 The panel make decisions based upon the circumstances of each case including the view of parents, the relevant headteacher(s), the child's social, academic and emotional development and whether the child has been previously educated out of year group.
 There is no guarantee that an application will be accepted on this basis.
 If the application is not accepted this does not constitute a refusal of a place and there is no right to an independent statutory appeal.